OCT-FPGA/versal-tutorials/v70-getting-started.md

 You can use any VNC client to access the graphical desktop of the node you just allocated.
 In this example, we'll use RealVNC, which can be downloaded [here](https://www.realvnc.com/en/connect/download/viewer/).
 Configure the VNC client settings on your machine as shown, and connect to the VNC server.

 After opening the VNC client, select File, then click New Connection.
+Enter the VNC server address as `<cloudlab IP>:<VNC port>`.

 ![plot](images/v70-vnc-client1.png)